samicpp/dotnet-http/README.md

 using Samicpp.Http;
 using Samicpp.Http.Http1;

+using System;
+using System.Net;
+using System.Text;
+using System.Net.Sockets;
+using System.Threading.Tasks;
+using System.Collections.Generic;

 // you have to either implement `Samicpp.Http.IDualSocket` yourself
 // or use the abstract class `Samicpp.Http.ANetSocket` public class TcpSocket(NetworkStream stream) : ANetSocket